Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 *Encrypted disk*

-The methods detailed below require an access to the Windows filesystem and will not work on encrypted partitions if the password to decrypt the filesystem is not known.
+The methods detailed below require an access to the Windows file system and will not work on encrypted partitions if the password to decrypt the file system is not known.

 ###### PCUnlocker

-PCUnlocker is a password-unlocking software that can be used to reset lost Windows users password. it can be burn on a CD/DVD or installed on a bootable USB key.
+`PCUnlocker` is a password-unlocking software that can be used to reset lost Windows users password. it can be burn on a CD/DVD or installed on a bootable USB key.

 The procedure to create a bootable USB key and reset local Windows users passwords is as follow:

-  1. Download Rufus and PCUnlocker
+  1. Download `Rufus` and `PCUnlocker`
-  2. Create a bootable USK key using Rufus with the PCUnlocker ISO.
+  2. Create a bootable USK key using `Rufus` with the `PCUnlocker` ISO.
      If making an USB key for a computer with UEFI BIOS, pick the "GPT partition scheme for UEFI computer" option on Rufus
   3. Boot on the USB Key thus created (boot order may need to be changed in BIOS)
-  4. From the PCUnlocker GUI, pick an account and click the "Reset Password" button to reset the password to "Password123"
+  4. From the `PCUnlocker` GUI, pick an account and click the "Reset Password" button to reset the password to <PASSWORD>

-To create a bootable CD/DVD, simply use any CD/DVD burner with the PCUnlocker ISO and follow steps 3 & 4.
+To create a bootable CD/DVD, simply use any CD/DVD burner with the `PCUnlocker` ISO and follow steps 3 & 4.
-If used on a Domain Controller, PCUnlocker can be used to reset Domain users password by updating the ntds.dit file.
+If used on a Domain Controller, `PCUnlocker` can be used to reset Domain users password by updating the `ntds.dit` file.

 ###### utilman.exe

-The utilman utility tool can be launched at the login screen before authentication as NT AUTHORITY\SYSTEM.
-By using a Windows installation CD/DVD, it is possible to replace the utilman.exe by cmd.exe to gain access to a CMD shell as SYSTEM without authentication.
+The `utilman` utility tool can be launched at the login screen before authentication as NT AUTHORITY\SYSTEM.
+By using a Windows installation CD/DVD, it is possible to replace the `utilman.exe` by `cmd.exe` to gain access to a CMD shell as SYSTEM without authentication.

 The procedure to do so is as follow: